True anomaly

 The true anomaly of point P is the angle f.
 The center of the ellipse is point C, and the focus is point F.

 In celestial mechanics, true anomaly is an angular parameter that defines the position of a body moving along a Keplerian orbit.
 It is the angle between the direction of periapsis and the current position of the body, as seen from the main focus of the ellipse (the point around which the object orbits).

 The true anomaly is usually denoted by the Greek letters ν or θ, or the Latin letter f, and is usually restricted to the range 0–360° (0–2π rad).

 The true anomaly f is one of three angular parameters (anomalies) that can be used to define a position along an orbit, the other two being the eccentric anomaly and the mean anomaly.

+Etymology

+The term "anomaly" originally referred to the irregular movements of planets.
+Over time, that phrase evolved to refer to the general angular location of a planet around its orbit.
+The word true was added to refer to the actual angular location as opposed to other estimations of calculations of angular locations, for example mean anomaly.

 Formulas

 From state vectors

 For elliptic orbits, the true anomaly ν can be calculated from orbital state vectors as: